RaulPPelaez/Naga_KeypadMapper/README.md

 8 | 4th button (aka backward button)
 9 | 5th button (aka forward button)

-If the $HOME/.naga/mapping_xx.txt file is missing the daemon won't start: (the program will NOT autocreate this file, the install.sh script will copy an example files though)
+If the `$HOME/.naga/mapping_01.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy example files though).

-An example mapping_xx.txt configuration file is the following:
+An example `mapping_xx.txt` configuration file is the following:

     #There must be no blank lines at the beggining of the file, yeah lazy parsing.
 Comments are accepted though
     1 - key=ctrl+t